The Legend of Boggy Creek

-The Legend of Boggy Creek is a 1972 American docudrama horror film about the "Fouke Monster", a Bigfoot-type creature that reportedly has been seen in and around Fouke, Arkansas since the 1940s.
-The film mixes staged interviews with some local residents who claim to have encountered the creature, along with reenactments of encounters.
-The film's director and producer, Charles B. Pierce, was an advertising salesman who convinced a local trucking company to invest in the film and hired locals (mainly high school students) to help complete it.
-The film was made on a $160,000 budget and was released theatrically on August 8, 1972.
+The Legend of Boggy Creek is a 1972 American docudrama horror film about the "Fouke Monster", a Bigfoot-like cryptid reportedly seen in and around Fouke, Arkansas, since the 1940s.
+The film combines staged interviews with local residents who claim to have encountered the creature, along with reenactments of these encounters.
+Director and producer Charles B. Pierce, an advertising salesman, secured funding from a local trucking company and hired local high school students to help complete the film.
+Made on a budget of $160,000, the film was released theatrically on August 8, 1972.

-After Pierce's daughter Pamula Pierce Barcelou acquired the rights to The Legend of Boggy Creek, a remastered version of the film premiered in 2019.
+In 2019, a remastered version premiered after Pamula Pierce Barcelou, Pierce's daughter, acquired the rights to the film.

 Plot

-The film claims to be a true story, detailing the existence of the "Fouke Monster", a seven-foot-tall Bigfoot-like creature that has reportedly been seen by residents of a small Arkansas community since the 1940s.
+The film claims to be a true story, detailing the existence of the "Fouke Monster," a -tall Bigfoot-like creature that has reportedly been seen by residents of the small Arkansas community since the 1940s.
 It is described as being completely covered in reddish-brown hair, leaving three-toed tracks and having a foul odor.